Overview

 Geostatistical functions describe geospatial association of samples based on their locations.
 These functions have different properties, which are relevant for specific applications, and are documented in the Variograms, Covariances and Transiograms sections.

-Below we list the general properties of all geostatistical functions as well as utilities to properly plot these functions.
+Below we list the general properties of all geostatistical functions as well as utilities to properly plot, composite and fit these functions to empirical estimates.
+We illustrate these concepts with variograms given their wide use.

 Properties